 About one-third of our country’s global warming pollution comes from generating electric power.
 How we produce that power, and how much we generate, has a profound impact on global warming.
 ELPC is a leader in the Midwest and Great Plains working to:

 • Create Markets for Renewable Energy.
 Renewable energy resources such as wind and solar are the fuel of the future, and passage of renewable portfolio standards (RPS) in every Midwestern state is a critical step to building a clean energy future.
 ELPC focuses on getting these good policies in place and then making sure that they are implemented well over the long-term.

 • Clean Up Dirty Coal Plants.
-The Midwest still depends on coal-fired power plants for more than 75% of its electrical power.
+The Midwest still depends on coal plants for more than 75% of its electrical power.
 Coal plants are among the dirtiest sources of power.
 ELPC is working to bring these older plants up to modern pollution control standards and shut down those who wont install the necessary equipment.

 • Promote Energy Efficiency Policies and Programs.
 ELPC’s primary goal is to ensure that utilities design and conduct energy efficiency programs that maximize environmental benefits and consumer savings.
 We are working to: ensure that the EEPS are implemented wisely to reach their full potential; replicate, improve and expand strong energy efficiency policies and programs across the region; and educate new policymakers and other leaders about the importance of energy efficiency.